 - Nalgene Bottle (1L) or equivalent (electrolytes recommended): Straight from the GORUCK event pages the Nalgene bottle is now on the list.

 - Cab Fare: Bring $20 in cash.
 Put it in a plastic bag inside of a dry bag or a Pelican Case.

 - PT Belt/Reflective Band: Attach one of these to your pack and make sure it’s on there securely.
 We recommend either the Reflective Ruck Band or HVS-V.

-Show up with the above or there’s a large chance that you’ll end up in tons of trouble.
+Show up with the above or there’s a large chance that you’ll end up doing a bit of extra PT.
 In addition make sure to check out your GORUCK Light’s Facebook Event page.
 Cadre can add extra required gear there so make sure you keep an eye on the page so you won’t show up unprepared.

 Highly Recommended Individual Gear

 The following gear is stuff that I always bring to GORUCK Light events.
 It’s not required but it will make the event less miserable and you can help out your team members with them.

 - Bladder Hose Retention System: Both the ITW Grimloc and ITW Web Dominator are great for securing the hose of your water bladder to the shoulder strap of your ruck.
 The choice between the two is personal preference however I feel the Grimloc is better.

 - Windbreaker: There’s a good chance you’ll end up in the water during the event.
 If the temps outside are cold it can be nice to put on a windbreaker afterwards.
 Packable windbreakers are nice because they generally take up less room and weigh less as well.
 GORUCK now sells their own packable wind breaker.